Here's what you should pack for beach trips to treat a jellyfish sting.

 Box Jellyfish (a.k.a.
 Sea Wasp)

 A box jellyfish can kill humans in a matter of minutes.
-If you notice breathing difficulties, chest pain, stomach pain, or heavy sweating, get emergency medical attention ASAP.
+If you notice breathing difficulties, chest pain, stomach pain, or heavy sweating, call 9-1-1 and get emergency medical attention right away.

-For jellyfish stings that aren’t life-threatening, you can treat the stinging pain yourself.
+You can treat a jellyfish sting yourself if it's not life threatening.
 The goal is to “freeze” the stinging cells so they halt their firing process, which relieves you of pain and other complications.

 Scientists have studied various liquids to assess which are best for halting the stingers: fresh water, sea water, vinegar, urine, and even kerosene.
 Sorry to break it to anyone who’s already been peed on because of a jellyfish sting, but urine is not the best treatment.
 In fact, it’s highly discouraged.